Henry Erskine Johnston: Later life

 As Sir Archy Macsarcasm in Love à la Mode (by Charles Macklin), Johnston was seen again at Covent Garden 10 December 1816, recorded as his first appearance there for twelve years.
 Sir Pertinax Macsycophant in Macklin's The Man of the World followed, 27 December, and on 10 June 1817 he was the original Baltimore at the English Opera House (the Lyceum) in an operatic version of The Election of Joanna Baillie.
 On 24 November 1821 he was at the Olympic the Solitary in Le Solitaire, or the Recluse of the Alps, by James Robinson Planché, apparently his last appearance in London.

 At the beginning of 1823, Johnston became manager of the Caledonian Theatre (a building in Edinburgh previously known as the Circus).
 He opened on 11 January 1823 with Gilderoy, the Bonnie Boy, in which he played the hero, and with an address written by himself.
 He played Jerry Hawthorn in Tom and Jerry, and other parts, but resigned his management 7 April 1823.
-On 20 October 1830 he played a four nights' engagement at the same house; after which he disappears.
+On 20 October 1830 he played a four nights' engagement at the same house; after which he returned to London.
 His major parts were Douglas, Count Romaldi in the Tale of Mystery (melodrama by Thomas Holcroft), George Barnwell in The London Merchant, Anhalt (Lovers' Vows), Alonzo in Pizarro, Merton in Marriage Promise by John Till Allingham, and Count Belfior in The Wife of Two Husbands (musical drama by James Cobb).

+In 1838 he sailed to the United States with circus owner Andrew Ducrow and nothing more was heard of him.